 In 8th century Japan, everything Chinese was the rage among the aristocracy, so naturally this star festival was adopted at the Japanese court in Nara (the great poet YAMANOUE OKURA, who was sent to China as an Emissary to the Tang Court in the year 702, was one of the people who helped introduce this festival and its customs to Japan).
 Members of the leisured class made offerings of colorful foods and enjoyed viewing the stars to the accompaniment of koto music.

-On the other hand, the reading of the characters 七夕 as tanabata, derives from an indigenous story about a weaver girl- Tanabatatsume (棚機津女), who sat by the riverside weaving beautiful fabrics for the gods.
-The Tanabata Festival as celebrated in Japan today is a product of the coming together of these these two currents.
+On the other hand, the way the Chinese (Kanji) characters 七夕 are pronounced in Japan (as TANABATA), derives from an indigenous story about a weaver girl- Tanabatatsume (棚機津女), who is said to have sat by the riverside weaving beautiful fabrics for the gods.
+The Tanabata Festival as celebrated in Japan today is a product of the coming together of these these two cultural currents.

 The custom of writing wishes or poems on colored paper originated in China.
 The paper colors used today are still those favored in ancient China: blue, yellow, white, black and red.
 However, the other traditional paper decoration designs on the bamboo trees as well as the famous Tanabata decorations of Sendai are based on the story of Tanabatatsume.